Chavdarova/LAGAN-Lookahead_Minimax/lagan/README.md

 ### CIFAR-10 \& SVHN

-To reproduce our results, run `main.py` with corresponding options, see the `exe.sh` example script , or run:  `main.py --help` to list available options.
+To reproduce our results, run `main.py` with corresponding options, see the `exe.sh` example script and the examples below, or run  `main.py --help` to list available options.

 #### Dataset